 • Fajita/taco – swap out half a package of Fajita or Taco seasoning.
 Keep the pineapple, but leave out the grapes and add in red and yellow bell pepper, red onion, and cilantro.

-• Buffalo Chicken – I would suggest mixing together the sauces and seasoning in the bottom of the bowl before adding in the chicken and vegetables.
+• Buffalo Chicken – I would suggest mixing the sauces and seasoning in the bottom of the bowl before adding in the chicken and vegetables.
 Vegetables would be celery and scallions.
-Seasonings would be 3 Tablespoons Red Hot Sauce, 1 teaspoon of a season all including garlic, pepper and salt.
+Seasonings would be 3 Tablespoons Red Hot Sauce, 1 teaspoon of a seasoning all, including garlic, pepper, and salt.

 This summery take on a traditional chicken salad is full of fruit and savory seasonings to enhance the flavor and keep the Weight Watcher points at zero for one serving.
 Easy lunches are the best way to go for a busy mom trying to stay healthy and use here down time to be productive.
 This quick and easy chicken salad recipe is perfect to eat all week, carry along for a picnic or serve at a party or shower. #chickensaladwithgrapes #healthychickensalad #zeropointlunch #ww #weightwatchers

-Here are some other Weight Watcher Friendly recipes that I love to make and keep us on plan!
+Here are some other Weight Watchers-friendly recipes that I love to make and keep us on plan!